datacarpentry/genomics-r-intro/_episodes/01-introduction.md

 - "Compose an R script file with comments and saved commands"
 - "Be able to define what an R function is"
 - "Locate help for an R function using `?`, `??`, and `args()`"
-- "Check the version of R"
-- "Be able to ask effective questions when searching for help on forums or using web searches"

 keypoints:
 - "R is a powerful, popular open-source scripting language"